 What skills are needed to be a great motivational speaker?
 Do women and men use the same skills to motivate an audience?
 Of course, they do!
 A great motivational speaker must be confident, empathetic, a good storyteller, and able to connect with an audience.

 The number of motivational speakers is growing, and women are making their mark.
-Here’s a list of 15 of the best female motivational speakers to get you fired up.
+Here’s a list of the best female motivational speakers to get you fired up.

 1. Felecia Hatcher